-In order to understand why UX Design is important, we first need to determine what UX actually is.
+In order to understand why UX design is important, we first need to determine what UX actually is.

 Although there is much debate surrounding the definition of UX (user experience), it’s broadly accepted to be how a customer interacts with a product or service, and the ways in which this can be improved.
 That could range from a website to an app or even a shopping or driving experience.

 Cereal.
 We’ve all eaten it.
 It’s a product that’s been in our homes for generations.
-UX Design is a little bit like the experience of eating a bowl of say… Cheerios.
+UX design is a little bit like the experience of eating a bowl of say… Cheerios.

 The bowl is the platform and the spoon is the interface or the way in which you experience the contents of the bowl – the product.

-The end result?
+So, what is the end result?
 Your breakfast, the user experience.

 So, who really needs UX?